 Result?
 I unsubscribed Tim on all platforms.
 He lost one real fan doing shady stuff.
 Do I want to be part of it?
 No.

 At least James Blunt seems to have his priorities right:

 Social Chain estimates that 25% of influencers use or have used bots to boost their profile.
 In the ad for their latest product, Social Chain mentions one Instagram influencer whose engagement is 96% fake, created by bots.
 You may ask ‘who cares?’.
 But think about it – these people charge real companies real money.
 In such a case, 96% of the money is literally thrown away.
 Instagram as a company should be taking this very seriously as it will in the long run damage its reputation.

 The more active I was on Instagram, the more I noticed how it impacts my creativity as well as my destination choice.
 A photography location is not beautiful because it is on Instagram.
 It is beautiful simply because it’s beautiful.
 Since I reduced the Instagram consumption, I felt not only more creative as a photographer but also as if I was suddenly able to shoot where I want, what I want and how I want.

-I started looking for new destinations on Google maps, I went to library and skimmed through books until I found something interesting.
+I started looking for new destinations on Google maps, I went to the library and skimmed through books until I found something interesting.
 It felt great and I felt happier and more like an explorer.
-Definitely something I want to work on!
+Definitely, something I want to work on!